ariya/phantomjs/_posts/documentation/help/2000-01-01-troubleshooting.md

 ### SELinux

 SELinux can stop PhantomJS working.
-The solution given here, to create a custom policy, has been reported to work: http://serverfault.com/a/430499/87322
+The solution given here, to create a custom policy, has been reported to [work](http://serverfault.com/a/430499/87322)

 ### Error Handling